 1.2 The Rise of Emotional AI

-Emotional AI combines natural language understanding (NLU) with affective computing — systems that analyze tone, sentiment, and context to tailor emotional responses.
-Companies now design chatbots that can:
+Emotional AI combines natural language understanding (NLU) with affective computing systems that analyze tone, sentiment, and context to tailor emotional responses.
+Companies now design chatbots that can offer therapeutic-style conversations, remember user preferences, and adjust personalities dynamically.

 The Psychology of AI Companionship